 If you're a football fanatic and find yourself throwing a Super Bowl party that includes gay attendees, you know the halftime show cannot be on mute.
-This is the time that divas like Madonna, Beyoncé, Diana Ross, and Katy Perry (the latter performs this Sunday) strut their stuff and cut through the testosterone like a hot knife through butter.
+This is the time that divas like Madonna, Beyoncé, Diana Ross, Katy Perry, and Lady Gaga strut their stuff and cut through the testosterone like a hot knife through butter.
 Memories are short, though, and for many, the halftime spectacle didn't exist pre-2004 (the year of Janet Jackson's "wardrobe malfunction").
 Starting in 1967, the shows were universally patriotic and almost always very weird.
 Things got very, very strange in the '90s, and by 2000, the producers were throwing anything and everything at the wall.
 See all the oddness below:

 1. Super Bowl I: The Stadium Is Alive With...